League-of-Foundry-Developers/FoundryVTT-Module-Template/README.md

 3. Fill out the release version.

+If you want to add details at this stage you can, or you can always come back later and edit them.

 ![Release Creation Form](https://user-images.githubusercontent.com/7644614/93409543-225b1000-f865-11ea-9a19-f1906a724421.png)

 4. Hit submit.

-The Release Title will be overriden by the next step but you can take this opportunity to write in the release body.

-1. Wait a few minutes.
+5. Wait a few minutes.

 A Github Action will run to populate the `module.json` and `module.zip` with the correct urls that you can then use to distrubute this release.
 You can check on its status in the "Actions" tab.